Syncano/website/_posts/2014-12-16-intro-flask-pt-2-creating-writing-databases.markdown

 <h3>Now that we understand our schema, let's create our database:</h3>

-{% highlight javascript linenos %}sqlite3 database.db &lt; schema.sql
+{% highlight javascript linenos %}sqlite3 database.db < schema.sql
 {% endhighlight %}

 <p>Now let's look at some CRUD operations.
 These will be stored in <em>models.py</em>.</p>